 Why you should avoid store bought chicken broth

-Regardless of what parts of the chicken you throw in your homemade bone broth, it will always be more nutritious than store bought, canned or cartoned broth.
-The reason being that the store bought variety contains lots of things that you don’t want but are missing some of the most nutritious components.
-Here’s the ingredients from a well known “organic free range” chicken broth:
+Regardless of what parts of the bird you throw into your homemade chicken bone broth, it will always be more nutritious than store bought, canned or cartoned broth.
+The reason being that the store bought variety contains lots of things that you don't want but is missing some of the most nutritious components.
+Here are the ingredients from a well known “organic free range” chicken broth:

 Organic chicken broth (filtered water, organic chicken), organic onions, organic celery, organic carrots, sea salt, natural chicken flavor, organic spices, organic expeller pressed canola oil and/or safflower oil and/or sunflower oil.

-Every chef and foodie knows the key to a good soup or sauce is in the stock, and unlike the canned or cartoned varieties which can sometimes pass in flavor, homemade broth is loaded with nutrients that its packaged cousins is not – minerals, gelatin, and glycosaminoglycans (which include substances like chondroitin and glucosamine, keratin and hyaluronic acid and more.)
-These nutrients known to benefit teeth, bones, hair, nails, and joints.
+Every chef and foodie knows the key to a good soup or sauce is the stock, and unlike the canned or cartoned varieties which can sometimes pass in flavor, homemade broth is loaded with nutrients that its packaged cousins lack – minerals, gelatin, and glycosaminoglycans (which include substances like chondroitin and glucosamine, keratin and hyaluronic acid and more.)
+These nutrients are known to benefit teeth, bones, hair, nails, and joints.

 Option 1: